MStarmans91/WORC/README.md

 Note that the Python site package does not work properly in virtual environments.
 You must then manually locate the packagedir.

+### Optional: Graphviz
+WORC can draw the network and save it as a SVG image using [graphviz](https://www.graphviz.org/).
+In order to do so, please make sure you install graphviz:

+      apt install graphiv

 ### Optional: Elastix
 Image registration is included in WORC through [elastix and transformix](http://elastix.isi.uu.nl/).
 In order to use elastix, please download the binaries and place them in your